Foxar/VargSearch/README.md

-## VargSearch: A Vinesauce Youtube look-up tool
+## YTSearch: A Youtube look-up tool

 #### About
-This is a simple tool allowing you to search through captions of the YouTube uploads of Vinesauce Joel's streams. t's designed to allow for easy search through the stream's contents and help finding particular memes or bits that might be otherwise difficult to find.
-At the time, only searches of Vinesauce Joel's streams uploaded to the primary YouTube channel, (Vargskelethor Joel) is available.
-In the future, site's functionality might be expanded to other channels associated with Vinesauce.
+This is a simple tool allowing you to search through captions of the YouTube uploads of a given youtube channel. t's designed to allow for easy search through the stream's contents and help finding particular memes or bits that might be otherwise difficult to find.

 #### How does it work?
 The website utilizes YouTube caption system.
 It automatically downloads captions available from all video uploads, catalogues them